mysociety/alaveteli/doc/manual/docs/running/admin_manual.md

 This will be displayed as part of the information that will appear on the request page where the message used to be, telling people that it has been hidden.

+### Deleting an incoming or outgoing message

+Incoming and outgoing messages can also be deleted entirely.
+This is only usually appropriate in the case of content, such as spam messages, that will never need to be accessed again.
+Otherwise, we recommend hiding messages instead.
+As with hiding, this can be done from the message's page in the admin interface.
+The admin page for the message can be accessed by following the links from the "Outgoing messages" or "Incoming messages" sections of the request's admin page, or directly from the public request page by clicking on the 'admin' link on the message itself.
+Once you are on the message's admin page, you can delete it by using the "Destroy message" button for an incoming message or the "Destroy outgoing message" button for an outgoing message.

 ### Editing an outgoing message